apollo13/ansible-role-borgbackup/README.md

 borgbackup_user: borg
 borgbackup_home: "/home/{{ borgbackup_user }}"
 ```
 If the backup user is set to `root`, the borg home directory defaults to `/root/borg`.
-If the chosen user does not have the rights to read all files required to backup it is possible to set `borgbackup_use_cap_dac_read_search: yes` which allows underprivileged users to read all files when the systemd unit executes.
+If the chosen user does not have the rights to read all files required to backup it is possible to set `borgbackup_use_cap_dac_read_search: yes` which allows unprivileged users to read all files when the systemd unit executes.
 This is prefered over running as `root`.

 **Attention:** This role does not create the user you choose; this has to be done manually before being able to use this role.
 For instance:
 ```